Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/control/snap.rst

    :Header:    :menuselection:`Snap`
    :Hotkey:    :kbd:`Shift-Tab`

-The ability to snap Objects and Mesh element to various types of scene elements during a transformation is available by toggling the magnet icon in the 3D View's header buttons.
+The ability to snap objects and mesh element to various types of scene elements during a transformation is available by toggling the magnet icon in the 3D View's header buttons.

 .. figure:: /images/scene-layout_object_editing_transform_control_snap_header-magnet-icon.png